Henry Fool: Production

 Hartley chose not to show Simon's poem to the viewer, believing that films about artists "always get it wrong when they show the art.
 And they let the audience participate in the judgment of the art, whether the art is good or bad".
 He said that "for the most part, the artistic worth of Simon's poem is not the issue.
 The issue is the manner in which Simon's life changes as a result of knowing Henry and how that change begins to threaten Henry".
 The contents of Henry's confession are not specifically discussed either, although Hartley said they are "probably unbelievably pretentious".

-Henry Fool marked the film debuts of Thomas Jay Ryan, James Urbaniak, and Liam Aiken.
+Henry Fool marked the feature film debuts of Thomas Jay Ryan, James Urbaniak, and Liam Aiken.
 Ryan and Urbaniak were both stage actors.
 Ryan was cast after Hartley saw him in a play by Richard Foreman called My Head Was a Sledgehammer.
 Ryan said that Hartley wanted an actor "larger than life, likable, but also patently absurd".
 Urbaniak had previously appeared in short films made by Hartley.
 Maria Porter was cast at the suggestion of Ryan, who went to college with her.
 The role of Ned was narrowed down to three boys, and Aiken won the part because of his natural demeanor.

 The start of filming was delayed several times because of financial setbacks, and Ryan had a year and a half to discuss his character with Hartley.
 Henry's confession is briefly glimpsed in the film, with Ryan's handwriting.
 Months before the start of production, Hartley gave him a notebook to write in, so it would be ready for filming.
 The film was produced on a budget of $900,000, a large portion of which went to the rental of camera and sound equipment.
 Filming took place in 1997, and the shoot lasted three or four weeks.
 Parker Posey filmed her scenes in four days.

 Reception

 Based on 28 reviews collected by the film review aggregator Rotten Tomatoes, 89% of critics gave Henry Fool a positive review, with an average rating of 7.42/10.

 Leonard Maltin gives the film two and a half stars, saying Hartley "just misses the mark".